hossfahad/Coin-and-Change-Calculator/README.md

 Update 8/6 - I have fixed getting the output to receive correct change from the biggest coin to smallest.

 Update 8/7 - Added paper-bill functionality + minor changes in syntax.

+Update 8/10 - Changed code to make use of loops for getting change.
+This cut the code greatly.
+Has made it much easier and more understandable.